Trysil Bike Arena

 There are several hotels, apartments and cabins for rent at Trysil.
 For wheelchair users I highly recommend Radisson Blu Mountain.
 It has an excellent location, great wheelchair facilities and indoor parking for the bikes.

 Gullia is a forest area close to hotel Radisson Blu with built trails.
 It is a fairly flatt landscape, so no need for lift or shuttle.
 You can find maps for this area at the park entrance or in your hotel.
 The area consist of green, blue, red and black trails.
 For adaptive bikes all the green trails and some of the blue ones should be okay, depending of the width of your bike.
 Red and Black trails are too narrow for most adaptive bikes.
+The blue trails is obviously a little steeper and mote technical than the green ones.

-With a Quadrix bike (90 cm in front – see picture) these are for sure fine: Green Fox, Happy Rabbit, Lucky Ducky, Blueberry Swing, Sweet Dreams, Rookie, Tractor Hill and Zippy.
+With a Quadrix bike (90 cm in front – see picture) these are for sure fine: Green Fox, Happy Rabbit, Papa Bear, Lucky Ducky, Blueberry Swing, Sweet Dreams, Rookie, Tractor Hill and Zippy.
 King Lizard and Missing Link should be okay, but I never personally tried it (so no guaranteas).
 Woodpecker unfortunately has a long bridge that is too narrow for a Quadrix.

 There are toilet facilities for wheelchair users at the nearby golf cafe and at the Radisson Blu hotel.